traviszuleger/mysql-contexts/README.md

 As you can see, nullable types, as defined in the database, have "?" appended after their property key in the interface.
 If you improperly define your table model, this may stump you later on.

-__Note: Primary keys should be annotated as a non-nullable, but if the key is an AUTO_INCREMENT invariant, then you can specify it as nullable.
+__Note: Primary keys should be annotated as a non-nullable, but if the key is an AUTO_INCREMENT column, then you can specify it as nullable.
 This will help you later when you insert records into the database. (see [Inserting](#inserting) for more details)__

 ## Syntax of MySqlTableContext

 `MySqlTableContext` is its own class but also has a `MySqlJoinContext` extension.
-The `MySqlJoinContext` is involved with joining tables together-- You can read more about that (here)[#joing-tables]
+The `MySqlJoinContext` is involved with joining tables together-- You can read more about that [here](#joining-tables)

 The constructor for a `MySqlTableContext` is defined as: